Fiction Writing Exercises: A Story for a Song

 Choose a song that tells a vague story and write about what really happened.
 Your goal is to take a hazy story and make it clear.

 This is the biggest challenge of all: choose a piece of instrumental music (with no lyrics) and find the story in the melody, harmony, and rhythm.

 Music and Fiction Writing Exercises

-Throughout history, great artists have collaborated and mixed mediums and media to come up with fresh takes on ancient truths.
+Throughout history, great artists have collaborated and mixed media to come up with fresh takes on ancient truths.
 These fiction writing exercises provide a new source for inspiration, get you working in collaboration with other artists (musicians), and give you creative license to put a new spin on something that’s been around for a while.

 You can write a paragraph, a few pages, or an entire novel.
 You could also write a script for film or stage.
 If you’re strapped for time, just write an outline or a few character sketches.
 And if you don’t feel like writing it down, just work it out in your head.
 Find the connection between music and storytelling and let it capture your imagination.

 If you have any fiction writing exercises to share, feel free to post them in the comments.